Thursday Night Thunder: SRX all-star series moves to ESPN - WHIZ News

 SRX launched in 2021 in partnership with CBS, which gave the stock car races a prime time Saturday night slot.
 SRX pits stars from NASCAR, IndyCar and other series against each other in identically prepared cars.

 Stewart won the inaugural season championship, and Marco Andretti was crowned champion this past summer.
-The participating drivers last season combined for five NASCAR Cup championships, three IndyCar titles, four Daytona 500 winners, five Indianapolis 500 winners and four NASCAR Hall of Fame Drivers.
+The participating drivers last season combined for five NASCAR Cup championships, three IndyCar titles, four Daytona 500 wins, five Indianapolis 500 wins and four NASCAR Hall of Fame Drivers.

 “SRX has been an impressive property in its first two seasons and has produced competitive and exciting action,” said Burke Magnus, president of ESPN programming and original content.
 “We look forward to bringing live racing back to summertime Thursday nights on ESPN with SRX.”